Download a printable version of this myth and fact sheet [PDF, 1.2 MB]

 -

-- Assessment should enable students to have a fair opportunity to achieve.
+Assessment should give students a fair opportunity to succeed.

-- Students in class can complete different standards and do not need to be assessed for all the standards offered in the assessment programme.
+- Students in a class can complete different standards.
+They don’t need to be assessed for all the standards offered in the assessment programme.

 - Different tasks or contexts can be used to assess individual students, as the teacher’s judgement is against the standard.

-Evidence of achievement can be gathered in different ways, provided it meets the requirements of the standard, is authentic and can be verified.
-For example, evidence can be:
+- Evidence of achievement can be gathered in different ways, so long as it meets the standard’s requirements, is authentic, and can be verified.

 - oral, digital, by a performance or practical